-Not content with only failing once, Omega brought the Railmaster out of retirement in 2003.
+Not content with only failing once, Omega watches brought the Railmaster out of retirement in 2003.
 The brand had used the interceding period productively, and the new models (issued in 36mm, 39mm and 42mm versions, along with a chronograph) were now driven by Master Co-Axial movements.
 Anti-magnetic by nature, the watches were able to endure an incredible 15,000 gauss – even without the use of a Faraday cage, which also allowed for a display case back for the first time.

 The range was joined in 2008 by the enormous 49mm Railmaster XXL (although no one seems to know why) but even that headline generator couldn’t stop the series going the same way as the first, and it was discontinued for a second time in 2012 for the same reason – a general lack of interest from the public.

 Let’s Try Again

-Fortunately, Omega’s ‘Master’ watches had a big birthday on the horizon, and the Railmaster was brought back for a third try in 2017, together with its overachieving pals, to celebrate their 60th anniversary.
+Fortunately, Omega’s ‘Master’ watches had a big birthday on the horizon, and the Railmaster was brought back for a third try in 2017, together with its overachieving pals, to celebrate its 60th anniversary.
 All three watches returned as limited edition carbon copies of the originals, built to almost exactly the same specs but given the most cutting-edge calibers; in the Railmaster’s case, the Cal.
 8806.